 - Data audit

-First of all, you need to understand which extensions are vital for your business, which solutions can be substituted and which can be deleted as they don’t meet new requirements both yours and platform’s ones.
+First of all, you need to understand which extensions are vital for your business, which solutions can be substituted, and which ones can be deleted, taking into account Magento 2 capabilities.

 If some vital extensions don’t meet Magento 2 technical requirements, it’d better develop a piece of critical functionality rather than mixing several third-party solutions.
 It’ll be faster and more cost-effective.